 The NFL is becoming more competitive every year.
-Players are under pressure to perform at their best, to keep going even when they are injured, get their bell rung or have Concussion (Traumatic Brain Injury).
-If they come out or show they are injured it may cost them their job.
-The game is not like it was 30 or even 10 years ago.
-Players are bigger, stronger and faster than ever before.
-With that comes, players giving and taking BIG HITS to the head and body.
-With impacts that are equivalent to being in a 30mph. head on accident.
-Players that are in the backfields (Quarterbacks, Linebackers, RB and DB’s) are more susceptible to the BIG HITS.
-Causing Severe trauma to the brain, brainstem and spinal cord, leaving the player confused and dazed.
-This is significant do to the fact that the brain has been damaged significantly and needs immediate attention.
-There is help out there, our NFL Hyperbaric Outreach Program
+Players are under increasing pressure to perform at their best, to keep going even when they “get their bell rung,” otherwise known as sustaining a concussion (traumatic brain injury, or TBI).
+If they leave the game, it may cost them their job.
+The game isn’t what it was thirty or even ten years ago.
+Players are bigger, stronger and faster now, and with that come BIG HITS to the head and body.
+With impacts that are equivalent to being involved in a 30 mph head-on accident, they can cause severe trauma to the brain, the brainstem and the spinal cord, leaving the player confused and dazed.
+In a case like this, the brain has been damaged significantly and needs immediate attention.
+But there’s help out there: our NFL Hyperbaric Outreach Program

 Common Symptoms of Traumatic Brain Injury

 - Loss of sense of time

 - Abnormal vision or hearing

 Brain damage is a “silent killer.”
 A player experiences repetitive traumas to the brain over the course of a career, and this leads to a slow degeneration of functions and an increase in symptoms.
 Most times, players aren’t even aware that they’ve damaged their brains and keep going, damaging more and more nerve tissue.
 Our neuronal cells heal slowly if at all, depending on the extent of the damage, and as the damage accumulates, the symptoms become worse, leaving players in pain, confused and helpless.

 How We Can Help with the NFL Hyperbaric Outreach Program